 There are two key advantages to exploring infrastructure data as a graph.

-Secondly, a graph visualization can help reveals potential network threats.
-Having a complete and accurate view of the network topology makes it easier to find weaknesses or bottlenecks, showing point that can be exploited or on which there is dangerous over-reliance.
+Secondly, graph visualization can help reveals potential network threats.
+Having a complete and accurate view of the network topology makes it easier to find weaknesses or bottlenecks, showing the point that can be exploited or on which there is dangerous over-reliance.

 Let’s look at an example.